ConorDavison/ccwcreative/README.md

 * The site owner is able to add, edit and delete products from the store.
   - If a product is uploaded without an image then a default image is provided.
 * Each product has a name, SKU, category, description, stock and image.
-* All users are able to filter search for any product in the store.
+* All users are able to filter any product in the store.
 * There is a form that allows users to submit requests to the site owner, the user is also given an alert to confirm there has been recieved.
+* A custom form is also an option for users that have specific request for the designer.
+* A wishlist functionality has been provided for user that wish to 'save' items they would maybe wish to purchase in the future.
+User authentication is needed for this function.

 ## Languages Used
 * HTML5